FEISystems/ms-macwis-prototype/README.md

 **Caseworker Perspective**

 The Requirements Team, including FEi’s PO and Business Analyst, analyzed the needs expressed by caseworkers during the Caseworker Q&A session held as part of this procurement on Friday, September 9, 2016.
-The recorded call was transcribed, <LINK RMF Linked Files | Research Documents | Mississippi_Caseworker_Q&A_Transcript.PDF>.
+The recorded call was transcribed, [Research Document 6](./artifacts/Research Documents/Mississippi_Caseworker_Q&A_Transcript.pdf).
 Our team reviewed the transcription and highlighted themes that emerged throughout the call.
 Caseworkers expressed particular interest in several features and improvements to the current search portal.
 Our team’s prototype incorporates the following enhancements:

 1. Geographic searches/ability to search by radius
 2. Advanced search capabilities to narrow down providers
 3. Multi-language support

 In addition to the information gathered from the Caseworker Q&A, our team reached out to individuals who have worked with caseworkers and could share their perspective.
 We conducted structured interviews with two individuals who have a long career in social work (particularly child welfare), Gary and Liz (last names are not disclosed for privacy) on September 28, 2016 to further understand the needs and protocols followed by child welfare professionals.